-A Mantle Great Dane beautifully depicts “Black and white with a black blanket extending over the body.”
+A Mantle Great Dane beautifully depicts “white ring around nest and chest on a black blanket extending over the body.”
 However, a little white marking on the black coat and a break in the white collar is acceptable.
 Mantle Great Danes gained individual identification in the late 1990’s.
 Before that the dogs were alluded to as Boston Terriers.
-The main reason for this is the similarity in coat color of both the dogs.
+The main reason for this is the close similarity in their coat color.

 The Mantle Great Dane ought to possess color, patterns, and markings as stated by the A.K.C. and G.D.C.A. standards, any variation in color or marking shall be censured and regarded as a deviation.
 Thus, any Mantle Great Dane, that does not come in the ambit of color classifications, must be disqualified from championships.